Cthompsonlbi/Stock-Analysis/README.md

 *  The code operates in a very serial manner.
 *  Per ticker index, code is run one line at a time.
 *  Data is placed in the appropriate column on the designated output work sheet one ticker at a time.

+#### Description of Function of Code
-    --Starts with ticker 0 and runs through each line of code to calculate the volume, then the starting price, ending price, and then the post calculates the return.
-Then it moves on and repeats the process for tickers 1 through 11.
-A very serial process that requires movement across multiple tables and sets of data.
+    --The code starts with ticker index 0 and runs through each line of code to calculate the volume, then the starting price, then the ending price, and then the post-calculates the return.
+It then switches over to the Analysis Worksheet in the workbook and out puts the data.
+Then it moves back to either the 2017 or 2018 workbook(depending on user selection) and repeats the process for tickers 1 and then 2 and so-on and so-on until it reaches the 12th index.
+A very serial process that requires movement across multiple tables and sets of data that takes time.
+Although it is only fractions of seconds, these fractions add up and equate to slower run times.

 ![OriginalCodeLineByLineReduced](resources/OriginalCodeLineByLineReduced.png)

 ### Analysis of Opportunities of improvement
 After evaluating the original code above, better use of arrays within the code could greatly improve the performance of this analysis tool.
 By using arrays one can store larger sets of data in relation to other arrays.
-With a single loop more data can be collected and stored in a computer's memory to then be pushed to the output file destination at one time.
+With a single loop of code more data can be collected and stored in a computer's memory to then be pushed to the output file destination at one time.

 *   The screenshot below can be found in both the original and refractored code.
 This code allows each stock ticker symbol to be stored to an array and then recalled through indexing.

 ![DimTickers](resources/DimTickers.PNG)

-*****Place other images highlighting use of arrays in refractored code
+*   However, by implementing

 ### Results of Original Code Vs Refactored Code